Water Filtration Series #3: pH and the Effects It Has on Water Treatment

 Certified under-sink water filters – Look for NSF/ANSI 53 or 58 certifications for arsenic removal

-Arsenic enters groundwater naturally through geologic erosion and arsenic levels will fluctuate.
+Arsenic enters groundwater naturally through geologic erosion, and arsenic levels will fluctuate.

 The EPA MCL for arsenic is 10 ppb.
 Drinking water standards.